Authors: Dr. Jean-Paul Rodrigue and Dr. Brian Slack

 The contents of the container are anonymous to outsiders as containers can only be opened at the origin, customs, or destination.
 Theft of valuable commodities is considerably reduced, resulting in lower insurance premiums.
 It was a serious issue at ports before containerization, as longshoremen had direct access to the cargo they handled.

 Even if there are numerous advantages to the usage of containers, some challenges are also evident.

 f.
 Site constraints

 Containerization implies a large consumption of terminal space.
 To fully load or unload a containership of 5,000 TEU, a minimum of 12 hectares of stacking space is required.
 Conventional port areas are often inadequate for the location of container transshipment infrastructures, particularly because of draft issues as well as required space for terminal operations.
-Many container vessels require a draft of at least 14 meters (45 feet), and the later generation of larger ships require at least 15 meters (50 feet).
+Many container vessels require a draft of at least 14 meters (45 feet), and the later generation of larger ships requires at least 15 meters (50 feet).
 The site constraints imposed by containerization have incited the development of new terminal facilities and migration towards better-suited sites.
-A similar challenge applies to container rail terminals, many being relocated at the periphery of metropolitan areas.
+A similar challenge applies to container rail terminals; many were relocated at the periphery of metropolitan areas.
 Consequently, major container handling facilities have new location criteria where suitable sites are only found at the periphery and, at times, far from the original site.

 g.
 Infrastructure costs and stacking